Trip Facts

 Accommodation: Teahouse Lodge

 After breakfast, leave Num and begin your trek towards Seduwa.
-First, descend steeply through terraced farms and forests toward the Arun River at 770 m.
-Next, cross the suspension bridge over the wild Arun River.
-Then, start your long zigzag ascent to Seduwa, passing through towering bamboo groves and vibrant village life.
-As you continue, you’ll enter Makalu Barun National Park, where you’ll register your permits.
-This marks the start of your unforgettable Himalayan journey.
+Start with a steep descent through terraced farms and lush forests toward the Arun River at 770 m / 2,526 ft.
+Cross the suspension bridge over the wild Arun River before starting a long zigzag ascent to Seduwa.

 Accommodation: Teahouse Lodge

-Along the way, you will hear the melodious sounds of barbets, cuckoos, drongos, and laughing thrushes.
-Next, continue hiking through dense forests and cross streams via sturdy log bridges.
-As you approach your destination, Tashigaon, the hillside village will appear ahead, though the journey takes longer than expected due to the undulating path.
-Finally, descend to a log bridge before making your final ascent on stone steps to reach Tashigaon.
+Continue hiking through dense forests and cross streams via sturdy log bridges.
+As you approach your destination, the hillside village of Tashigaon comes into view.
+The journey may take longer than expected due to the undulating terrain.
+Finally, descend to a log bridge before making your last ascent on stone steps to reach Tashigaon, your peaceful highland village for the night.

 Accommodation: Teahouse Lodge